ethanseaholm/CST255-Test/README.md

-# First-CST255-Assignment
+# CST255-Test
-This is the first assignment for CST255
+This is the first test assignment for CST255